By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 3. You are of a non-Christian faith and are concerned about discrimination.

 Counselors have a duty to maintain confidentiality.
 It is not just an ethical duty but a legal one also.
 You would think that they would all rigorously avoid talking about clients outside the session.
 I wish I could tell you that no counselor ever does this.
 Unfortunately, some do reveal the client’s secrets.

 Every semester when I teach some student comes up after class to ask me about confidentiality.
 Way too often they have a story to tell about how they or someone they know went to see a counselor and then what they said got out.

 So if you are a member of a non-Christian faith, ask other members of your faith who they have seen and see if there is someone who is open to working with you rather than focusing on changing your religious views.
 This also applies if you consider yourself Christian but your particular denomination has some different beliefs or practices that others might label “a cult.”

 There was a time when counselors, especially those of particular religions tried to convert every Gay person to become a heterosexual.
 That has largely passed, there are openly Gay therapists and there are plenty of straight counselors who work with Gay clients without trying to change them.

 I think there are lots of counselors who are willing to work with clients of any and all religions.

 4. You are looking to find non-Christian counselors to warn others not to see them.

-This reason to me is the most dangerous.
+This reason for me is the most dangerous.
 I remember a time when there was a belief that no one would vote for or do business with a Catholic because they were “Popest’s.”
 I think we are largely past this issue since the election of President Kennedy.
 I do not think we are yet past this when it comes to some other religions.

 The ability to find people of another religion and then discriminate against them because of their faith is one long-enduring feature of humans.